sc-alehman/svnGitTest/README.md

 svnGitTest
 =================

-repository to test git and svn sync
+repository to test git and svn synchronization